Future Students Updates

 Due to current restrictions imposed by U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC), NC State University is unable to offer remotely-delivered educational services to international graduate students who are currently residing in Cuba, Iran, North Korea, Syria, or Crimea (a region of Ukraine occupied by Russia) without first obtaining a Department of Treasury specific license.

-If you are already residing in the United States on a valid visa, you should continue to follow SEVP guidelines regarding course registration at NC State in Spring 2021.
+If you are already residing in the United States on a valid visa, you should continue to follow SEVP guidelines regarding course registration at NC State.